Azure-Samples/load-testing-restricted-public-access/README.md

 1. You can launch the installation of the pre-requisites using the command below with the action "install"

     ```bash
-        vscode ➜ /workspace $ ./devops-pipelines/utils/iactool.sh  -a install
+        vscode ➜ /workspace $ ./devops-pipelines/utils/load-testing-tool.sh  -a install
     ```

-2. Once the pre-requisites are installed, launch the Azure login process using 'iactool.sh -a login'.
+2. Once the pre-requisites are installed, launch the Azure login process using 'load-testing-tool.sh -a login'.
 Usually this step is not required in a pipeline as the connection with Azure is already established.

     ```bash
-        vscode ➜ /workspace $ ./devops-pipelines/utils/iactool.sh  -a login
+        vscode ➜ /workspace $ ./devops-pipelines/utils/load-testing-tool.sh  -a login
     ```

     After this step the default Azure subscription has been selected.
 You can still change the Azure subscription, using Azure CLI command below: